 The rib is an isoparametric element, that approximates the displacements with a quadratic function, which especially in the case of a distributed load or a concentrated load inside the rib element is really only an approximation.
-For this reason, we cannot calculate the loads accurately inside the element, and as a direct result of the calculation, the loads do not fit in the common nodes either.
+For this reason, we cannot calculate the internal forces accurately inside the element, and as a direct result of the calculation, the internal forces do not fit in the common nodes either.
 To improve this, smoothing is applied.

 The beam is a Navier-Bernoulli element with a third-order displacement function.
 This gives an accurate deflection and stress diagram at the endpoints and inside the bar element only for node loads.
-Moreover, it allows us to superimpose the effect of the loads on the quadratic function if we know the distributed and concentrated loads inside the element, as a result of which we can show an exact bent shape and an accurate stress diagram even for internal loads.
+Moreover, it allows us to superimpose the effect of the loads inside the elements on the third-order function if we know the distributed and concentrated loads inside the element.
+As a result of this, we can show an exact bent shape and an accurate stress diagram even for internal loads.
 The beam element, therefore, does not need smoothing.

 However, this is not true if there is line support defined to the beam.